Privacy Policy Objective

 About Casepoint

-Casepoint is a technology company headquartered in 7900 Tysons One PI, Suite 680, VA 22102, which focuses on providing eDiscovery services.
-It is built upon Casepoint Platform, a highly scalable, secure, and configurable application environment that meets the demands of sophisticated clients within eDiscovery and beyond.
+Casepoint is a technology company headquartered in 1101 17th St NW #1200, Washington, DC 20036, which focuses on providing eDiscovery services.
+It is built upon the Casepoint Platform, a highly scalable, secure, and configurable application environment that meets the demands of sophisticated customers within eDiscovery and beyond.
 Whether SaaS, on-prem, or hybrid, Casepoint eDiscovery features cloud collections, data processing, advanced analytics, artificial intelligence, review, and productions — all in an easy-to-use web interface.

-Clients contract the use of our Application and give access to their employees and other third parties, as solely decided by them, by creating users who access the Application with their email address and credentials.
-The Clients’ administrators grant End Users roles, which result in different permissions and access rights to the information held in the Client account.
+Customers contract the use of our Application and give access to their employees and other third parties, as solely decided by them, by creating users who access the Application with their email addresses and credentials.
+The Customers’ administrators grant End Users roles, which result in different permissions and access rights to the information held in the Customer account.

 CASEPOINT complies with the EU-U.S. Data Privacy Framework (EU-U.S. DPF), the UK Extension to the EU-U.S. DPF, and the Swiss-U.S. Data Privacy Framework (Swiss-U.S. DPF) as set forth by the U.S. Department of Commerce.
 CASEPOINT has certified to the U.S. Department of Commerce that it adheres to the EU-U.S. Data Privacy Framework Principles (EU-U.S. DPF Principles) with regard to the processing of personal data received from the European Union in reliance on the EU-U.S. DPF and from the United Kingdom (and Gibraltar) in reliance on the UK Extension to the EU-U.S. DPF.
 CASEPOINT has certified to the U.S. Department of Commerce that it adheres to the Swiss-U.S. Data Privacy Framework Principles (Swiss-U.S. DPF Principles) with regard to the processing of personal data received from Switzerland in reliance on the Swiss-U.S. DPF.
 If there is any conflict between the terms in this privacy policy and the EU-U.S. DPF Principles and/or the Swiss-U.S. DPF Principles, the Principles shall govern.
 To learn more about the Data Privacy Framework (DPF) program, and to view our certification, please visit https://www.dataprivacyframework.gov/.